-IONIS-DGAT2Rx is a Generation 2+ antisense drug designed to reduce the production of DGAT2, or diacylglycerol acyltransferase 2, to treat patients with NASH, or nonalcoholic steatohepatitis.
-NASH is a common liver disease characterized by excessive triglycerides in the liver with concurrent inflammation and cellular damage.
+ION224 is an investigational ligand-conjugated antisense (LICA) medicine designed to reduce the production of diacylglycerol acyltransferase 2 (DGAT2) to treat patients with nonalcoholic steatohepatitis (NASH).
 DGAT2 is an enzyme that catalyzes the final step in triglyceride synthesis in the liver.
 Reducing the production of DGAT2 should therefore decrease triglyceride synthesis in the liver.
-In animal studies, antisense inhibition of DGAT2 significantly improved liver steatosis, lowered blood lipid levels and reversed diet-induced insulin resistance in animal models of obesity and fatty liver disease.
-[3,5]
+In animal studies, antisense inhibition of DGAT2 significantly improved liver steatosis, lowered blood lipid levels and reversed diet-induced insulin resistance.